UCLeuvenLimburg/distributed-applications/exercises/03-processes/01-concurrency/assignment.md

 to do their thing.

 Run the code multiple times.
 You should be able to observe a change in the order in which `foo` and `bar` get printed.
-This is due that no guarantees are given as to when each process gets to runs.
+This is due that no guarantees are given as to when each process gets to run.